NexusMutual/docs/docs/overview/cover-products/protocol-cover.md

 In 2021, the previously offered Smart Contract Cover was deprecated in favor of the more comprehensive Protocol Cover, which was updated and designed to protect people against the most prevalent risks.

 The major risks associated with DeFi protocols are caused by vulnerabilities in a protocol's codebase or vulnerabilities in a protocol's external infrastructure such as oracle failure or oracle price manipulation.
-Below is a list of the most common causes of protocol loss of fund events.
+Below is a list of the most common causes of protocol loss events.

 ![Major risks root causes of attacks](pathname:///img/MajorRisks-Table.png)
 Source: [Igor Igamberdiev, The Block Research](https://twitter.com/FrankResearcher/status/1395363410691428359)